-Our team prioritized resources based on "quick wins," choosing the easiest ones to obtain given the current gameboard."
+"Our team prioritized resources based on 'quick wins,' choosing the easiest ones to obtain given the current gameboard."

-Facilitator tip: Emphasize that young people have competing needs - for both healing and thriving; only through collaboration, can professionals prioritize to meet needs in an appropriate order.
+Tip: Emphasize that young people have competing needs-for both healing and thriving; only through collaboration can professionals prioritize to meet needs in an appropriate order.